March 3, 2020 General Obligation Bond Election

 The cost of this project will only increase with time, while the existing facilities will continue to deteriorate.
 Because the Alburnett School Board has been aggressively paying down the principal on the 2007 General Obligation bond, we have saved $395,978 in interest and will pay it off seven years early.
 This allows us to consider a new General Obligation bond that could begin in 2021.

 The proposed plan will impact learning spaces for all ages at Alburnett.
 It will improve upon the existing facilities at the elementary and secondary schools through renovations as well as additions.
-As a result of the renovations and additions, we will be adding 10 additional classrooms for preK through 12th grade.
-The agricultural and industrial technology spaces will be relocated and upgraded.
-A new auditorium at the southeast corner replaces the insufficient space in the existing small gym and allows the consolidation of music spaces co-located with the auditorium.
+As a result of the renovations and additions, we will be adding 14 new classrooms for preK through 12th grade.
+This includes new, improved spaces for agricultural, industrial technology, and family consumer science, which will now be located at the northwest corner of the campus.
+Music classrooms will also be relocated from the second floor to new classrooms adjacent to a new auditorium at the southeast corner of the building.
 A new multi-purpose facility at the Martin Athletic Complex will provide space for storage, locker rooms, and activities.
-We also will improve the safety, security, function, and overall aesthetic of our school facilities.
-Most importantly, though, we will be adding and improving spaces to support education and create opportunities for our students.
+We also will improve the safety, security, function, and overall aesthetic of our school facilities by renovating many spaces including classrooms, hallways, and bathrooms.
+Most importantly, we will be adding and improving spaces to support education and create opportunities for our students.

 This plan will cost up to $11.64 million.
-To fund this plan, the school board has decided to ask residents of the Alburnett Community School District to approve a General Obligation Bond, which will increase property taxes.
+To fund this plan, the school board unanimously voted to ask residents of the Alburnett Community School District to approve a General Obligation Bond, which will increase property taxes.

 On March 3, a date predetermined by state law, residents of the district will be asked to vote on the following referendum.
 Sixty-percent of voters much approve of the referendum for it to pass: